 Summary NEO Instructions for Superintendents or Designees entering information on the Home Instruction Portal

 Please also see the Home Instruction Statutes and Information, which provides more information and context.

+*NEW IN 2023-2024.
+Superintendent offices and charter schools now have access to the statewide listing screen, and editing is now available to resident units for [only] records in their own unit.
+This document contains updated instructions for the editing functionality.
+For instructions on editing, please see #s 7a-7c below.

 In the Student Data section of NEO, click on Home Instruction.
 You must be logged in with appropriate credentials in order to check the Home Instruction Students Listing or to enter a new form on behalf of a parent.

-For each form or letter submitted, check to ensure that all required information has been included.
-If all information has not been included, please notify the parent by mail, phone or email that their Notice is missing.
-After appropriate follow-up, if there is no response the paper forms should be returned to the sender.
+For each paper form or letter submitted, check to ensure that all required information has been included.
+If all information has not been included, please notify the parent by mail, phone or email.
+After appropriate follow-up, if there is no response the paper forms should be returned to the sender with a note; or you may choose to submit the portion that you can, and file the paperwork in a pending file.

 2a.
 Important!
 Check the NEO Home Instruction Students Listing prior to entry in order to ensure that the entry is not a duplicate.
+There may be only one annual Notice for each student, regardless of movement in/out of a public school or to another unit.
 It is important to distinguish duplicates from prior year records, which may look like duplicates.
-You may choose to filter the Listing by school year from the top of the screen, or you may wish to view multiple years by search term.
+To perform a duplicate check, you may choose to filter the Listing by school year from the top of the screen, or you may wish to view multiple years by search term.

+*Please note: as of April 1, 2023 school administrative units and charter schools have view only access to the list of home instruction students outside their own SAU, and edit functionality for those within their own SAU.
+If a home instruction family moves to another SAU during the school year, the initial SAU of residence may update to the new address, whereupon the action will transfer edit rights to the new SAU of residence.
+Direct communication is encouraged between two SAUs/superintendent offices for any questions or changes that involve both.

 2b.
 CREATE NEW BUTTON.
 SAUs are encouraged to search the previous year for a record, and use that to start a new record using the CREATE NEW button.
 When you navigate to View Home Instruction Students Listing you can choose to create a new form for the next school year directly from this list without going back to the main home instruction page.
-Any student that has a previous year record will have an active CREATE NEW button that can be used to start a form for the next year for the same student, with most of the information from the previous year pre-populated, making entry much quicker.
+Any student that has a record from the year immediately preceding the year of entry will have an active CREATE NEW button that can be used to start a form for the next year for the same student, with most of the information from the previous year pre-populated, making entry much quicker.
 Current paper notices and assessments will still need to be pre-scanned and uploaded, as the uploaded forms will remain with the year submitted.

 Prepare your information: prior to entering new forms please ensure that electronic copies of the Notice and any prior year required assessments are available for the upload process in pdf, word, or jpg format.
 Superintendents/SAU Points of Contact entering the information on behalf of the parent must have an electronic scan of the paper Notice of Intent to Provide Home Instruction form which has been appropriately completed and signed by the parent/guardian.